dlclark/regexp2/README.md

 This feature is a work in progress and I'm open to ideas for more things to put here (maybe more relaxed character escaping rules?).

+## ECMAScript compatibility mode
+In this mode the engine provides compatibility with the [regex engine](https://tc39.es/ecma262/multipage/text-processing.html#sec-regexp-regular-expression-objects) described in the ECMAScript specification.

+Additionally a Unicode mode is provided which allows parsing of `\u{CodePoint}` syntax that is only when both are provided.

 ## Library features that I'm still working on
 - Regex split